Markus Dairo Talu: Political career

 Markus Dairo Talu was key figure in advocating for the creation of new districts in Sumba, alongside parliament member Manasse Malo and politician Umbu Dedu Ngara.
 He served as chairman of the Jakarta Lobby Committee for Southwest Sumba and was instrumental in organizing and sponsoring the campaign for the proposed regency known as Sumba Jaya.
 As chairman of the Union of Sumbanese in Greater Jakarta, Talu helped link the Sumbanese diaspora with local initiatives, expanding the political and social networks available to the movement.

 During his military career in Jakarta, Talu returned twice to Sumba.
 His first return was in April 2003 to attend the People’s Congress for Sumba Jaya, the 50th meeting in preparation of Sumba Jaya, which was attended by representatives from multiple sub-districts.
 He contributed to the congress by providing material support such as t-shirts, caps, and financial aid during campaign event.
-His second return, in 2005, was as a running mate for Jubilate Pandango in the West Sumba regent election, but the pair failed to receive sufficent votes.
+His second return, in 2005, was as a running mate for Jubilate Pandango in the West Sumba regent election, but the pair failed to receive sufficient votes.

 Following his retirement, he attempted to run as the regent of the newly established Southwest Sumba, but did not pass the official verification stage.
 He ran again in 2013, this time with Ndara Tanggu Kaha as his running mate.
 The election saw violence between supporters of Talu and his opponent incumbent regent Kornelis Kodi Mete.
 Initial counts suggested a narrow Talu victory.
 However, around 12,000 votes were reportedly falsified, which would turn the election in Mete's favor.
 After the local General Elections Commission (KPUD) ruled in Mete's favor and nullified Talu's victory, the dispute escalated to the Constitutional Court of Indonesia which overturned the KPUD's decision and maintained Talu's victory.
 Due to the dispute, Talu was only sworn in one and a half years after the election, on 8 September 2014.

 As Regent of Sumba Barat Daya, Talu prioritized agricultural reform, aiming to enhance land productivity and the livelihoods of the region’s predominantly farming population.
 Drawing from his difficult childhood experiences with drought and poverty, he advocated for better infrastructure, education, and health services.
 He launched initiatives to improve irrigation and access to clean water and pushed for the use of farming technologies to elevate living standards.

 Talu ran for a second term in the regency's 2018 election, in a four-way election against Ndara Tanggu Kaha and Kornelis Kodi Mete among others.
 Talu won 63,886 votes, behind Mete's 67,764, and failed to secure a second term.
 Mete was sworn in to replace Talu on 8 September 2019.

 After the end of his term as regent, Talu was appointed head of the Family Welfare Movement (PKK) organization in Sumba Barat Daya.